account931/sms_Textbelt_Api_React_JS/README_MY_This_Project.txt

 =====================================================

-2.Testing on localhost vs real hosting.
+2. Testing on localhost vs real hosting.
+If project crashes after new install/moving to new folder
 #Server side php uses cURL, and as long as localhost does not support cURL, you can not test it on localhost normally.
 The fix it to test on localhost (when u using live localhost://3000, not build folder) is: a.)uncomment Line 18  in Classes/SendSms.php (this will create artificial json response)
   b) do the same uncommenting in Classes/ CheckSmsDeliveryStat.php

-c)Now there is No need to make changes in ajax url (in /TextArea/functions_injected/sendSmsMessage.js.
+c)Now there is No need to make changes in Cleansed (but there is in non-Cleansed version) in ajax url (in /TextArea/functions_injected/sendSmsMessage.js.
 Previously we had to switch between localhost/Server ajax url  {../ServerSide/ajax/sendsms.php}/And/  'http://localhost/sms_Textbelt_Api_React_JS/sms-api-react/Server_Side/ajax_script/sendSms.php.
  (For working Sms send function)
 + had to do the same switch in ajax url (in TextArea/child_components/ResultFromTextbeltApi.js